-After applying changes to the entire image in Develop mode, use Edit mode to fine tune your image using pixel-based editing tools such as red eye removal.
+After non-destructively adjusting the image in Develop mode, use Edit mode to fine-tune your image with a greater array of pixel-based editing tools, such as red eye removal.

 Edit mode works on the image data already rendered to RGB.
 Edits are independently applied to the converted RGB data in the order that you do them.
 This chain editing gives you full control over the pixels, allowing creative freedom to apply precise adjustments.
 This makes operations such as selections and blend modes possible.